 Don’t have a payment terminal?

-2.1 QR code payments
+by QR code

-You customers can pay you on their phone using our KBC Mobile app or the Payconiq by Bancontact app.
+Your customers can pay you on their phone by opening the KBC Mobile app or the Payconiq by Bancontact app and tapping the MobilePay icon.
 Here’s how it works:

 - Display a QR code at your till where it can be easily seen

-• Ask your customers to scan the QR code with their phone
+- Ask your customers to scan the QR code with their phone

 - Get them to confirm payments by entering a PIN on their phone

-Some of your customers may want to avoid having to take out their phone or debit card, preferring to pay fast by contactless using a wearable device.
+Some of your customers may want to avoid having to take out their phone, debit card or credit card, preferring to pay fast by contactless using a wearable device.